wol-jsull/RAGPROJ/README.md

 | Severe | 0% | 0 |

 Most hallucinations were minor expansions of what was implied but not stated.
 One question (#6) resulted in moderate hallucination because retrieval pulled patents unrelated to multimodal inputs.
+Overall still well grounded at least in chunks pulled.

 ---